Rex Everhart

-Rex Everhart (June 13, 1920 – March 13, 2000) was an American film and theatre actor.
+Rex Everhart (June 13, 1920 – March 13, 2000) was an American actor.

 Everhart appeared in such films as Superman, in 1978.
 He was also known for his role as Enos the Truck-Driver in the horror film, Friday the 13th (1980).
 He provided the voice of Maurice, Belle's father, in the 1991 musical animated Disney film, Beauty and the Beast.

 Everhart performed in numerous roles on Broadway including 1776, Chicago, Woman of the Year and the revival of Anything Goes.
 He was nominated for a 1978 Tony Award as Best Actor (Featured Role - Musical) for Working.

 Early life and education

-Everhart was born on June 13, 1920, in Watseka, Illinois to Dr. Arthur McKinley Everhart and Jeanette M. (née Dodson) Everhart.
+Everhart was born on June 13, 1920, in Watseka, Illinois, to Dr. Arthur McKinley Everhart and Jeanette M. (née Dodson) Everhart.
 His mother died when Everhart was 15.
 Everhart attended Western Military Academy in 1935 and graduated in 1938.
 Everhart studied at the University of Missouri.
 He received a degree in theater at the Pasadena Playhouse and a bachelor's and master's degrees at New York University.
 He studied acting in Manhattan with Paul Mann, Martin Ritt and Curt Conway.